ravendb/bootcamp/src/Unit-2/lesson2/README.md

 Thanks to this data structure, RavenDB can quickly locate data without having to search every document in the database.

-Internally, RavenDB uses Lucene as index store, [Lucene.net](https://lucenenet.apache.org/) to be more exact - a port of the Lucene Search engine library written in C#.
+Internally, RavenDB uses Lucene as the index store, [Lucene.net](https://lucenenet.apache.org/) to be more exact - a port of the Lucene Search engine library written in C#.

 ## The `Map` function